How to Sell Your House by Owner and Save Thousands

 Unfortunately, listing your home on the MLS is not free.
 Only licensed real estate agents have access.
 You can pay a flat fee to a third party or negotiate with a REALTORⓇ to list it for you for a fee.
 If you sell your home without a REALTORⓇ, you may decide to skip the MLS, but if you really want to get more eyes on your listing, it’s worth the low fee to make your home searchable online so it will pop up on real estate agencies’ pages.

-Build a relationship with realtors
+Selling a home by building a relationship with realtors

 Real estate agents are not your enemy.
 You aren’t sticking it to them by selling your own home, rather you are trying to get the most out of the sale of perhaps the biggest investment in your life.
 While they would prefer you to pay them, many understand the attraction to selling your home without an agent.
 Reach out to any REALTORⓇ acquaintances to let them know you are trying to sell your home FSBO.
 Discover who the top real estate agents are in your neighborhood and give them a call and some brochures.
 They want to find their buyers a home, even if it isn’t one of their agency’s listings.